Agricultural Literacy Curriculum Matrix

-Students will use the story of The Empty Pot to explore literature and science, practicing story mapping and learning about the needs of plants and the importance of soil and water.
-Like the characters in the story, students will plant and observe the growth of seeds.
+Students use the story of The Empty Pot to explore literature and science, practicing story mapping and examining the needs of plants and the importance of soil and water.
+Like the characters in the story, students plant and observe the growth of seeds.
+Grades K-2

 Activity 1: Mapping the Story of the Empty Pot

 - 4 two-liter bottles with the tops cut off

 - Science Journal Pattern, 2 per student (optional)

 folktale: story from an oral tradition that may be a blend of history and legend

 minerals: the inorganic (nonliving) particles in soils that weather from rocks

 natural resources: materials or substances such as minerals, forests, water, and fertile land that occur in nature and can be used for economic gain

 organic matter: a soil component derived from the decay of once-living organisms like plants and animals